apache/metron/metron-platform/metron-parsers/README.md

 Multiple sensors can be aggregated into a single Storm topology.
 When this is done, there will be multiple Kafka spouts, but only a single parser bolt which will handle delegating to the correct parser as needed.
 There are some constraints around this, in particular regarding some configuration.
 Additionally, all sensors must flow to the same error topic.
-Finally, metadata must be enabled in order for the aggregated bolt to properly know which Kafka topic a message comes to delegate properly.
+The Kafka topic is retrieved from the input Tuple itself.

+A worked example of this can be found in the [Parser Chaining use case](../../use-cases/parser_chaining/README.md#aggregated-parsers-with-parser-chaining).

 ## Message Format